-There are certain parts of laboratory management that should be updated as per current trends; that not only reduce the overall turnaround time but also ensures convenient diagnostic services for end customers.
+There are certain parts of laboratory management that should be updated as per current trends.
+This will reduce the overall turnaround time and ensure convenient diagnostics services for end customers.
 Some of them are as follows –

 - Automation of redundant processes (5–10% saving)